justinpocta/zettelkasten/_notes/A person may not openly represent their complete reality and identity.md

 toc: true
 ---

+- **202208021456** - *I am realizing that as a write about customers, I am doing so from a very enterprise-y mindset with customer as a stakeholder at another company, using a product for their company's purposes.
+A consumer customer would bring about other aspects I may be overlooking here.*

+---

 My thought here ties to a few concepts:
 - [[Trust is an important factor of communication]]
 	- If a customer or even colleague does not trust you, they may withhold or avoid a topic as to protect themselves or you from a critique or concern